mjimenezmartin/django-chroniker/README.md

 Tools
 -----

-There is anther included management command, ``cronserver`` which can be used to test the periodic running of jobs.
+There is another included management command, ``cronserver`` which can be used to test the periodic running of jobs.
 It'll print out information to the screen about which job are due and also run them.
 Here is how you would use it::